Planning using My lessons

 Use the filters at the top of the page to choose a week or a range of dates.

-To edit or assess a planned lesson, click on the settings icon next to the relevant lesson and select the relevant option from the menu:
+If you click on the settings icon next to the relevant lesson you can select the relevant option from the menu:

-3. Delete - will remove the lesson from your planned lessons
+2. Delete - will remove the lesson from your planned lessons and your planner.

 Next to the settings icon will be another button.
 You will either see:

-2. Taught - takes you to the lesson's attainment area to record attainments.
+1. Taught? - takes you to the lesson's attainment area to record attainments for your children.

 Creating new lessons